WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/introduction.md

 Purpose of this integration guide is to provide step by step instructions on how to integrate to Wirecard ePOS solution via REST API.

 !!!
 Note
-    Payment acceptance functionality is usually a subset of a larger solution so throughout this guide we refer to the functionality that you create with the Wirecard ePOS API as the payment acceptance, even though it may not be a standalone system.
+    Payment acceptance functionality is usually a subset of a larger solution.
+Throughout this guide we therefore refer to the functionality you create via **Wirecard ePOS API** as the payment acceptance functionality, even though it may not be a standalone system.

 ### Who is this for?
 For organizations (we call them partners) who want to utilize Wirecard ePOS API in order to enhance their solution with payment acceptance functionality.
 Merchants are the actual end-users of the payment acceptance functionality.